We have endorsed candidates for the upcoming municipal election. Please look for information below.

 Atlanta City Council District 9

-Incumbent Dustin Hillis is the technocrat much apreciated by housing and urbanism advocates who has helped usher in significant development in Atlanta's westside.
-Be it in Council chambers or on social media, his deep knowledge of housing issues evident, and he regularly votes with AHA on high profile projects like Amsterdam Walk and 111 Moreland.
+Incumbent Dustin Hillis is the technocrat much appreciated by housing and urbanism advocates who has helped usher in significant development in Atlanta's westside.
+Be it in Council chambers or on social media, his deep knowledge of housing issues is evident, and he regularly votes with Abundant Housing Atlanta on high profile projects like Amsterdam Walk and 111 Moreland.

 To learn more about our endorsement and to see all candidates' responses to our survey for this race, click here!